zuozhenggh/learning-library/analytics-library/oas-new/augmented-analytics/augmented-analytics.md

     ![](./images/hr3-10.png "Apply Model config panel")

-11. Click the + sign to the RHS of the Apply Model node and choose Save Data
+11. Click the + sign to the right hand side of the Apply Model node and choose Save Data

     ![](./images/hr3-11.png "plus icon and Save Data icon")

 12. Save Data will automatically attempts to name the dataset New Dataset1.
 Because this is an invalid table name in an Oracle Database you may see an error stating "Table name is invalid".
 You need to change the name to something like PRED_EMP_ATTRIT.
 There seems to be a bug as even after changing the Table name to a valid value the error will not go away.
-Ignore this error and click the Save As option along the top RHS of the page.
+Ignore this error and click the Save As option along the top right hand side of the page.

     ![](./images/hr3-12.png "Save data config panel")

-13. Save your dataflow naming it PRED_EMP_ATTRIT_OML then using the arrow at the top RHS of the page run the dataset to create the predictions.
+13. Save your dataflow naming it PRED_EMP_ATTRIT_OML then using the arrow at the top right hand side of the page run the dataset to create the predictions.
 After running the dataflow the "Table name is invalid" should go away.
 Close the dataflow.

     ![](./images/3.png "Save Data Flow panel")

-14. Using the hamburger icon on the top LHS of the page open the DATA panel and input EMP to see all datasets containing "EMP" in their name.
+14. Using the hamburger icon on the top left hand side of the page open the DATA panel and input EMP to see all datasets containing "EMP" in their name.
 Click on the PRED_EMP_ATTRIT dataset to create a new workbook.

     ![](./images/hr3-14.png "PRED_EMP_ATTRIT table")